 Rep. George Santos' work for firm accused of Ponzi scheme drew SEC scrutiny

 Watch the CBS Reports documentary "Campaign of Deceit: The Election of George Santos" in the video player above.
 It streams live on the CBS News app Thursday, Feb.
-9, at 8p, 11p and 2a ET.
+9, at 8 p.m., 11 p.m. and 2 a.m.
+ET.

 Embattled GOP Rep. George Santos' work for a company that allegedly orchestrated a Ponzi scheme attracted scrutiny from federal regulators, according to a witness who has fielded questions from investigators.